top of page

 1982

-Mr. Schwartzman purchased an empty lot and began construction on The Candyman Center at 851 St. Michael’s Drive in Santa Fe.
-The building included a 10,000 square foot main retail space and four smaller rental units totaling 14,000 square feet.
-The Candyman Strings & Things is still housed in this building today.
+In 1982, after the devastating fire in November of 1981, Mr. Schwartzman purchased an empty lot and undertook the monumental task of rebuilding what is dubbed The Candyman Center at 851 St. Michael’s Drive in Santa Fe.
+This new space boasted a sprawling 10,000 square-foot main retail area, along with four smaller rental units, totaling 14,000 square feet.

 Grand Opening.jpg